antoinechoffrut/UHCW/README.md

 - The script `UHCW_scraping.py` downloads the data hourly (most of the time).
+- The script `UHCW-create-master.py` aggregates the files generated with `UHCW_scraping.py` into a single file, `appointments.csv`.
 - The Jupyter notebook `UHCW_understanding.ipynb` helps to understand the UHCW dataset.
 - The Jupyter notebook `UHCW-booking-history.ipynb` provides a